EdenEast/nightfox.nvim/contributing.md

   - Make sure that the project's `stylua.toml` file is used for stylua settings.
 - Run `make compile` from project root to write precompiled files.
   - Nightfox precompiles its default settings into the folder `lua/nightfox/precompiled`.
+- If changes are made to pallets, run `make extra` to update `extra`'s folder with changes.

 ## Recommendations

 - Create a topic branch on your fork for your specific PR.
 - Consider using [conventional commits][concom] rules for creating explicit and meaningful commit messages.
 - If your change creates a breaking change for others make sure that in your commit you have a line `BREAKING CHANGE:` that explains the breaking change.
 - If it's your first time contributing to a project then read [About pull requests][about-pr] on Github's docs.

 [concom]: https://www.conventionalcommits.org/en/v1.0.0/